Particular/docs.particular.net/nservicebus/upgrades/nhibernate-timeouts-index.md

 This assumes that both the index column order and clustered index are incorrect.
 To resolve this we will drop all existing indexes and recreate them.

-WARN: This procedure requires downtime.
-Make sure that all affected endpoint instances are not running or that the database is running in admin mode.
-This is needed because we are dropping index that guarantee consistency.
+WARNING: This procedure requires downtime.
+Make sure that all affected endpoint instances are not running or that the database is running in single-user mode.
+This is needed because we are dropping index that guarantees consistency.

 NOTE: Make sure that the correct database is selected.
 If you are using a custom schema name then update the dbo schema with your custom schema identifier.